WeCanCodeIT/columbus-2017-fall/exercises/shopping-cart.md

 ### The Item Class

-Create an **Item** class that models an Item to be purchased.
-It should contain instance data and a constructor to hold the following characteristics: name, price and quantity.
+Create an `**Item**` class that models an Item to be purchased.
+It should contain instance data and a constructor to hold the following characteristics: `String name`, `double price` and `int quantity`.
 Item class should also include accessor methods for the 3 characteristics and a toString summary.

 ### The ShopApp Class